alex329ho/PaperBoi/mobile/README.md

 1. **Use the supported Node.js version**

-   Expo SDK 51/52 is tested against Node 18 and 20.
+   Expo SDK 51/52 runs on Node 18, 20, 22, and 24.
+This project is pinned to
+   Node 24.11.1 via `.nvmrc` so `nvm use` will switch you to a supported runtime.
    If you are on macOS and see `spawn /usr/local/bin/node EAGAIN` from `npx expo start`, switch to the project Node version with `nvm`:

    ```bash
    nvm use